 Field Size (bits) Description V 1 VCCV bit.
 Set to 0.
 Reserved for compatibility with [RFC 5085].
 S 1 Sequence bit.
 Set to 1 to indicate that the sequence number field is valid.
-Set to 0 to indicate that the sequence field is not valid. Н 2 Extended Header Bits.
+Set to 0 to indicate that the sequence field is not valid.

+Field Size (bits) Description Н 2 Extended Header Bits.
 Set to '00' to indicate a DEPI sublayer header that matches the current active pseudowire types.
 Reserved 12 Reserved, set to 0.
 Sequence Number 16 Sequence Number.
-The sequence number increments by one for each data packet sent, and may be used by the receiver to detect packet loss.
-The initial value of the sequence number SHOULD be random (unpredictable).
+The sequence number increments by one for each data packet sent and may be used by the receiver to detect packet loss.